 Social media addiction is a real threat

-Though social media addiction has not been confirmed as an actual addiction, many research projects are being conducted in order to prove that it is.
+Though social media overuse has not been confirmed as an actual addiction, many research projects are being conducted in order to prove that it is.
 According to the Pew Research Center, about 24 percent of teens reported being on social media “almost constantly.”
 Among those teens, the majority of them are girls, while boys tend to lean toward using video games.

 We know that a large amount of teens use social media nearly all time, but are there negative effects?
 According to a study by the University of Albany, the answer is yes.
 Julia Hormes, the leader of the research study, found that about 10 percent of users struggled with social media addiction.
 The effects of the addiction included a higher risk of alcohol abuse, anxiety symptoms and issues with emotional regulation.